2006 Mercy Air Bell 412 crash: Industry

 The U.S. FAA estimates that 650 emergency medical helicopters are in operation in the United States.

 In a 2006 NTSB special investigation report on the industry, the board reported emergency medical helicopter flight hours increased by 54% since 1991, but the rate of accidents per 100,000 flight hours increased 77%.
 FAA reports show that these accidents frequently involve controlled flight into terrain, spatial disorientation, and weather.
 "On the accident reports I have reviewed, there doesn't appear to be a common thread linking these accidents," according to independent safety expert Barry Schiff.
 Three out of four of those accidents, though, occurred when no patient was on board the aircraft—a fact aviation lawyer and helicopter pilot Justin Green said is attributed to lax regulations by the FAA.
 When no patient or organ is aboard, the helicopters can be operated VFR under less restrictive Part 91 regulations, as the accident flight was.
 The NTSB had previously recommended that the FAA require all operations to be conducted under the more restrictive Part 135 regulations whenever medical personnel are on board.

 Related information

-San Bernardino County medevac controversy

-At the time of this accident, Mercy Air was San Bernardino County's only private, permitted helicopter ambulance service provider.
-A November 2005 grand jury report indicated that campaign contributions by Mercy Air were a factor in the San Bernardino County board of supervisors' decisions making Mercy Air the sole air ambulance provider authorized to operate in the county, which is the largest by land area in the continental United States, larger than some states.
-Both the company and board officials denied this.